catppuccin/userstyles/docs/src/content/docs/getting-started/USAGE.md

 ---
 title: Usage
-description: Guide for how to use the Catppuccin Userstyles.
+description: Guide for how to use Catppuccin Userstyles.
 sidebar:
   order: 2
 ---